- Open Access

 Copper powder reinforced forms with three different proportions of copper were prepared.
 The flexible foams primarily contain polyol and isocyanides with 2:3 proportions.

 The physical and chemical properties of the samples are characterized and the sound absorption coefficient is characterized using Acoustic performance test setup.
 The maximum sound absorption coefficient of the flexible foams with copper powder was observed to be around 0.9952 for 10% Cu reinforced at 6300 Hz.
-The sound absorption coefficients were low at low frequency sound.
+The sound absorption coefficients were lower at lower frequency sound range.

 Though there were increase in the thermal conductivity of Cu powder reinforced foams but still due to more porosity the thermal conductivity of 10% Cu reinforced was less in comparison to 3% and 5% Cu reinforced foams.